 Finally a note on terminology.
-Throughout this paper we define a CKD scheme as a software component (usually embedded within the radiation scheme of an atmospheric model) that takes as input profiles of atmospheric temperature, pressure and the concentrations of a number of gases, and outputs profiles of optical depth for each of a number of k terms.
-It also includes a means to compute the Planck function to use for each k term.
-A CKD model is one configuration of a CKD scheme with a particular number of k terms, which might consist of a set of look-up tables that can be used by the CKD scheme.
-A CKD tool is a method (which may be fully automated or involve some hand-tuning) for generating individual CKD models, with some means to control the trade off between accuracy and the number of k terms.
+Throughout this paper we define a CKD scheme as a software component (usually embedded within the radiation scheme of an atmospheric model) that takes as input profiles of atmospheric tempera- 75 ture, pressure and the concentrations of a number of gases, and outputs profiles of optical depth for each of a number of k terms.
+It also includes a means to compute the Planck function to use for each longwave k term and the TOA solar irradiance for each shortwave k term.
+A CKD model is one 80 configuration of a CKD scheme with a particular number of k terms, which might consist of a set of look-up tables that can be used by the CKD scheme.
+A CKD tool is a method (which may be fully automated or involve some hand-tuning) for generating individual CKD models, with some means to 85 control the trade off between accuracy and the number of kterms.